boolean-uk/csharp-api-challenge/README.md

 ## Core Criteria

-- Your solution should contain 3 projects:
+Ideally your solution should contain 3 projects:

 - classlib project containing the engine for the dishwasher
 - nunit project to test the dishwasher engine
-  - webapi project with the following endpoints:
+- webapi project that integrates with the engine

+Include the following:

 - GET available programs to run
 - POST Program to start
 - GET current running Program including other info e.g. time remaining
 - GET last 150 Programs run
 - GET usage statistics including total water and electricity consumed, average

 ## Extended Criteria

 For some of the extended criteria, pick at least 3 of the following

 - DELETE verb so a user can cancel the current program
-- GET current running program should be modified to indicate the Rinse Aid is running low or empty.
+- GET current running program should be modified to include a message that indicates the Rinse Aid is running low or empty.
 Rinse aid runs out for every 40 litres of consumption.
 Rinse aid capacity is 1 litre.
-- GET current running program should be modified to indicate the Salt is running low or empty.
+- GET current running program should be modified to include a message that indicates the Salt is running low or empty.
 Salt runs out for every 60 litres of consumption.
 Salt capacity is 3 litres.
-- GET to warn users that the tablets are running low or gone!
+- GET current running program should modified to include a warning to users that the tablets are running low or gone!
 Dishwasher tablets come in a box of 63 and each program cycle uses just one tablet.
-- GET to warn user that a clean cycle is recommended after 50 hours of dishwasher use.
+- GET current running program should be modified to include a warning to users that a clean cycle is recommended.
+This should occur after 50 hours of dishwasher use or 50 hours since the last clean cycle.

-Please include a .http file which can be used to run the core / extension endpoints
+**Please include a .http file which can be used to run the core / extension endpoints**